cziqin/Automated_Stepsizes/README.md

 - Algorithm 1 is an automated stepsize approach for decentralized optimization and learning with using a finite-time consensus strategy.
 - Algorithm 2 is a variant of Algorithm 1, which uses a standard consensus protocol [63] instead of a finite-time consensus strategy in the inner-consensus-loop iterations, thereby introducing consensus errors at each outer iteration.
 The number of inner-consensus-loops in Algorithm 2 is denoted as K. Specifically, when K=1, it corresponds to Algorithm 1 without the inner-consensus loop, which has reduced communication complexity.
 - Algorithm 3 is another variant of Algorithm 1, which uses asynchronous parallel updates instead of synchronous parallel updates.
-The number of asynchronous-parallel-update iterations is denoted as Q. Specifically, when Q=1, it corresponds to Algorithm 1.
+The number of asynchronous-parallel-update iterations is denoted as Q. Specifically, when Q=1, it is equivalent to Algorithm 1.

 <div align="center">
   <img src="https://github.com/cziqin/Automated_Stepsizes/blob/main/figures/mushrooms.png" alt="Fig3" width="900">
 </div>

 - Fig. a shows the loss evolution of Algorithm 1, Algorithm 2 with K=1, Algorithm 2 with K=10, Algorithm 3 with Q=10, DGM-BB-C with K=1, and DGD over 150 iterations, respectively.
+The results demonstrate that Algorithm 1 has better convergence accuracy compared with its single-inner-consensus-loop variant (Algorithm 2 with K=1), its asynchronous-parallel-update variant (Algorithm 3 with Q=10), DGM-BB-C [42], and DGD [48].
 - Fig. b shows the average stepsize of five agents across the comparison algorithms over iterations.
 - Fig. c shows the median, first and third quartiles, and the 5th to 95th percentiles of the average stepsize in the six algorithms.
 - Fig. d shows the comparision results of Algorithm 1 with Algorithm 2, Algorithm 3, DGM-BB-C, and DGD in terms of wallclock time, respectively.